ashkorehennessy/ys-irtm/README.md

 In my example, I used USART1 for computer communication and USART2 for the IR sensor.

-Include the header file in your main.h file.
+Include the header file in your main.c file.

 ```c
 /* Private includes ----------------------------------------------------------*/